 Nitrate levels in Nebraska have continued to increase with the growth of agriculture industrialization.
 Excessive nitrate exposure can cause health issues like Blue Baby Syndrome, which can be deadly in infants, and in some cases various forms of cancer, thyroid conditions, reproductive issues, and diabetes.

-We Have A Better Solution To Ag
+There Is A Better Solution For Ag